-Beginning in 2018 (Panel 23 Round 1, Panel 22 Round 3 and Panel 21 Round 5), where a policyholder does not reside in the RU, and, in the next round, a member of the dwelling unit is selected as the policyholder at OE10, the person identifier of the policyholder will change from '902' to the person identifier of the selected dwelling unit member.
-This differs from prior versions of CAPI where the person identifier remained '902' on reviewed coverage, no matter the policyholder selection at OE10.
+Where a policyholder does not reside in the RU, and, in the next round, a member of the dwelling unit is selected as the policyholder at OE10, the person identifier of the policyholder will change from '902' to the person identifier of the selected dwelling unit member.
 As noted above, InsurPrivIDEX does not change across rounds for the same policy and thus may be used to link coverage records across rounds.